zentered/linkerd.io/linkerd.io/content/2/getting-started/_index.md

 `linkerd install` generates a list of Kubernetes resources.
 Run it standalone if you would like to understand what is going on.
-By piping the output of `linkerd install` into `kubectl`, the Linkerd control plane resources will be added to your cluster and start running immediately.
+By piping the output of `linkerd install` into `kubectl`, the Linkerd control plane resources will be added to your cluster and start up.

 Depending on the speed of your internet connection, it may take a minute or two for your Kubernetes cluster to pull the Linkerd images.
-While that’s happening, we can validate that everything’s happening correctly by running:
+While that is happening, we can validate the installation by running:

 ```bash
 linkerd check
 ```

-This command will patiently wait until Linkerd has been installed and is running.
+This command will patiently wait until Linkerd has been installed, is running and becomes healthy.
 If you're interested in what components were installed, you can run:

 ```bash
 kubectl -n linkerd get deploy